goshiphq/goship-cms/content/articles/freight-insurance-non-covered-items.md

 keywords: freight insurance, freight damage, freight claims, freight insurance coverage, non-covered items
 ---
+If you want to obtain maximum protection for your cargo, it is worth getting freight insurance.

 # **What is the freight insurance coverage?**

 Freight insurance coverage represents a list of items covered by your official insurance document.
 This type of paperwork allows you to protect every piece of your cargo from possible damage.
 Freight insurance is a perfect option to secure your shipment.
 However, every insurance company has certain limitations on goods that can be covered.